How the 12 Steps Can Help DepressionYou are here:

-Steps 6-9 address our character defects and give us the opportunity to make amends.
+Steps 6-9 address our character defects and allow us to make amends.
 Depression can feel like an ongoing negative spiral.
 Taking action to clear the wreckage of the past can be invigorating.
 It can also be a time to see the impact your depression has had on others.
 This honest appraisal clears the garden for new fruit.

 Step 10 teaches us to analyze ourselves daily.
 We look at our character defects as well as our assets.
-This balanced view can be a challenge to the depressed mind which tends to focus on the negative.
-Step 11, prayer and meditation, can be soothing to anxiety, and give hope to depression.
+This balanced view can be a challenge to the depressed mind, focusing on the negative.
+Step 11, prayer and meditation, can be soothing to anxiety and give hope to depression.

 Sometimes being of service is just what we need to stop the isolation and take a break from our own mental swirling.
-Step 12 encourages us to share the spiritual awakening that we have received as a result of the steps.
-While the steps don’t cure depression, they are a great compliment to other therapies.
+Step 12 encourages us to share the spiritual awakening that we have received due to the steps.
+While the steps don’t cure depression, they are a great complement to other therapies.
 If you are having symptoms of depression, treatment is available.
 Call today.

 Addiction affects the whole family.
 Design For Change, a residential treatment facility and recovery services program in Lancaster, is a place for hope and healing for all those affected by addiction.
-If you are ready to start the fight for sobriety, choose a program that will help you come out victoriously.
+If you are ready to start the fight for sobriety, choose a program to help you come out victoriously.
 Freedom is yours.
-Find it today by calling us for more information on our longterm, student, and customizable treatment programs: (877) 267-3646
+Find it today by calling us for more information on our longterm, student, and customizable treatment programs: 855-997-1372